keboola/connection-docs/manipulation/transformations/sandbox/index.md

 ### Connecting to sandbox

 Almost any PGSQL client can connect to a AWS Redshift cluster.
-We have tested Navicat and DBeaver (free) and they both work fine.
+We have tested Navicat and DBeaver (free) and they both work fine, just [follow this guide](http://wiki.keboola.com/home/keboola-connection/user-space/transformations/redshift/how-to-set-up-a-redshift-sandbox-using-kbc-dbeaver).
 For a secure connection follow [this guide](http://docs.aws.amazon.com/redshift/latest/mgmt/connecting-ssl-support.html).

 ### Direct access to Storage tables